eyad-hamdy98/CheckBeer/README.md

 # CheckBeer
-Easy-to-use Android library for tampering detection, with a sample app included

-# CheckBeer

 CheckBeer is an anti-tampering Android library designed to protect the integrity and security of your app by detecting common signature bypass and tampering techniques.